 — Simon Pampena (@mathemaniac) November 25, 2016

-Can it help to understand observe motion of an organism?
+Can it help to understand the motion of an organism?

 Example for "A Serious Use For Silly Media":